Vxrpenter/SCPToolsBot/README.md

 > [!NOTE]
 > Bots have to run all the time to be affective so make sure to run it one a machine that is on 24/7 or a long time

-Just download the `.jar` from the latest release.
+Download the `.jar` from the latest release.
 Copy it into a folder of your liking and run:
 ```console
 > java -jar <file>
 ```

-For a specific operating system installation guide check out the [wiki](https://github.com/Vxrpenter/SCPToolsBot/wiki/Installation)
+For a specific operating system installation guide, check out the [wiki](https://github.com/Vxrpenter/SCPToolsBot/wiki/Installation)

 ## Handling Issues
 If you're running into any issues,